MIDS-scaling-up/v2/week02/labs/README.md

 ```
 docker run -d --name my-apache-app -p8003:80 -v "$PWD":/usr/local/apache2/htdocs/ httpd:2.4
 ```
+Check inbound rules in the default security group to allow this connection to be succesful

 Now, let us edit index.html in our current directory and then point our browser to http://ip-of-my-vm:8003  (you could get it from ifconfig)
 You should be able to see that our http server is running!